Keyboard shortcuts

 0.4Strict types, any persistenceSurrealDB, SQLite, Postgres, MySQL, MongoDB, CSV, REST API20+

-What started as 16 commits in April 2024 is now 470+ commits, 189+ pull requests, and a framework that can drive the same business logic across five backends and six UI frameworks.
+What started as 16 commits in April 2024 is now 800+ commits, 300+ pull requests, and a framework that can drive the same business logic across a dozen backends and six UI frameworks — typed when you know the entity, universal (via Vista) when you don’t.

 The destination hasn’t changed since day one: describe your data once, use it everywhere.
 Each version just made “everywhere” a little bigger.